W-algebras associated to surfaces: Shuffle algebras

 is $\BK$-orderable whenever $a(\Upsilon(\tilde{e})) \leq \delta$, then any product \eqref{eqn:product} such that $a(\Upsilon(e)) \leq \delta$ is also $\BK$-orderable.
 The same proof works if we replace the ring $\BK$ with $\BK_\loc$.
 Therefore, to prove \eqref{eqn:e triangle bis} by induction on $\delta \in \BN$, it suffices to prove the following:

 Let us now prove the claim in boldface letters above.
 Choose any $\tilde{e}$ as in \eqref{eqn:product bis} such that $a(P) = \delta$, where $P$ is the path with segments $v = (k,n)$ and $v' = (k',n')$.
 From now on, the phrase \emph{the triangle determined by vectors $v$ and $v'$} will refer to the triangle with a vertex at $(0,0)$ and with edges given by drawing the vectors $v$ and $v'$ in this order.
-Choose a lattice point $v_0 = (k_0,n_0)$ inside the triangle determined by the vectors $v$ and $v'$, such that the area of the triangle determined by $v_0$ and $v-v_0$ is minimal.
-This implies that the latter triangle respects the hypothesis of relation \eqref{eqn:e triangle 3} (or its equivalent form \eqref{eqn:e triangle 4}), and so we have:
+If this triangle has no lattice points inside or on one of the edges, then \eqref{eqn:product bis} is $\BK$-orderable by \eqref{eqn:e triangle 1}--\eqref{eqn:e triangle 3}.
+Otherwise, there will exist a lattice point $v_0 = (k_0,n_0)$ inside the triangle determined by the vectors $v$ and $v'$, but not on the edges corresponding to the vectors $v$ and $v'$.
+In the following argument, we will assume that $k_0 < k$, as the case $k_0 > k$ is dealt with by switching the roles of $v$ and $v'$ throughout \footnote{One also needs to exclude the situation in which the only lattice point $v_0 = (k_0,n_0)$ with the properties above satisfies $k_0 = k$, but this implies $k|n$, $k'|n'$ and can be resolved with ease (\cite{BS})}.
+Let us choose $v_0$ such that the area of the triangle determined by $v-v_0$ and $v_0$ is minimal.
+This implies that the latter triangle respects the hypothesis of relation \eqref{eqn:e triangle 3}, or its equivalent form \eqref{eqn:e triangle 4}, and so we have:

 where $s = \gcd(k,n)$, and we write $E_v$ instead of $E_{k,n}$ if $v = (k,n)$.
 Taking the commutator of \eqref{eqn:rel} with $E_{v'}$ yields the following, in virtue of the Jacobi identity:

 We claim that all summands in the right-hand side of \eqref{eqn:bs} are $\BK_\loc-$orderable.
 Indeed, by our choice of the vector $v_0$, all commutators that appear in the right-hand side correspond to paths whose area is $<\delta$.
 Therefore, by the induction hypothesis in boldface letters, we may express such a commutator as a sum over convex paths, and it was shown in \cite{BS} that all paths obtained in this manner in the right-hand side of expression \eqref{eqn:bs} will still have area $<\delta$.
 The key geometric statement here, proved in \loccitt, is that if one takes two consecutive segments which violate convexity in a path $P'$, and one replaces them by an arbitrary convex path $P_0$ between the same endpoints, the resulting path $P''$ has $a(P'') < a(P')$. \\